HatataMakuna/angular-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.7.

 ## Development server
+1. Run `json-server --watch db.json` to start the JSON database server.
+This will generate a db.json file if you don't have the file yet.
+(Remember to run `npm install json-server` if you haven't install the json-server package)

-Run `ng serve` for a dev server.
+2. Leave the JSON server terminal running.
+Now open another terminal and run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding